mui/material-ui/docs/src/pages/components/grid/grid.md

 ## Fluid grids

 Fluid grids use columns that scale and resize content.
-A fluid grid’s layout can use breakpoints to determine if the layout needs to change dramatically.
+A fluid grid's layout can use breakpoints to determine if the layout needs to change dramatically.

 ### Basic grid